Sampinen/Zombi-BOTC/scripts/characterinfo.md

 Antitoxin:

-- A [State](https://wiki.bloodontheclocktower.com/States) that would negatively affect gameplay is considered a negative effect
+- A [State](https://wiki.bloodontheclocktower.com/States) caused by a player ability that would negatively affect gameplay is considered a negative effect

   Exceptions:
     - Being a type, alignment or character for example being the character drunk or Lunatic is not counted as a negative effect